Fishcake: History

 Japanese fishcakes were introduced to Korea during the 1910–1945 Japanese colonial period.
 The first eomuk processing plant in South Korea was DongKwangFood in Bupyeong Market in the 1950s in Busan.
-In 1953, Park Jae-Deok who learned eomuk processing from Japan founded Samjin Fish Cake (currently using the brand, "Samjin Amook") which has the longest history in Korea.
-It was shortly after the outbreak of Korean War and many refugees migrated to Busan, resulting in booming eomuk industry.
+In 1953, Park Jae-Deok — who learned eomuk processing in Japan — founded Samjin Fish Cake (currently using the brand "Samjin Amook"), which has the longest history in Korea.
+It was shortly after the outbreak of the Korean War that many refugees migrated to Busan, resulting in a booming eomuk industry.

 In the early 1990s, Busan-eomuk commonly sold in food trucks became a trend.
-The term Busan-eomuk started referring to long, sausage shaped eomuk.
-Since the food trucks usually served eomuk with a hot broth, eomuk became one of the most popular fast food in winter season.
-Even in contemporary Korea, eomuk food truck can be easily spotted on major downtown streets.
+The term Busan-eomuk began to be used for long, sausage-shaped eomuk.
+Since the food trucks usually served eomuk with a hot broth, eomuk became popular in winter.
+Even in contemporary Korea, eomuk food trucks can be easily found on major downtown streets.

-During the 2010s, the eomuk industry in South Korea went through a major transformation from the public perception of eomuk as a fast food to a recognized delicacy.
-In 2013 December, Samjin Fish Cake established an eomuk bakery, for the first time in South Korea.
+During the 2010s, the eomuk industry in South Korea went through a major transformation, the public perception of eomuk changing from fast food to recognized delicacy.
+In December 2013, Samjin Fish Cake established an eomuk bakery in South Korea for the first time.